 Understanding AT&T's Unusual Options Activity

-Shares of AT&T (NYSE:T) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $33.58.
+AT&T (NYSE:T) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $29.11 following the option alert.

 - Sentiment: BULLISH